lochrist/lochrist.github.io/_posts/2017-11-17-unity-visual-code-debugging.md

 ## Because it is 2017: Visual Code!

-To my pleasant surprise I noticed that there is now a [Debugger extension](https://marketplace.visualstudio.com/items?itemName=Unity.unity-debug) for Unity available in the Visual Code Marketplace.
+To my pleasant surprise I noticed that there is now a [Visual Code Debugger extension](https://marketplace.visualstudio.com/items?itemName=Unity.unity-debug) for Unity available in the Visual Code Marketplace.

 It is SUPER simple to setup: